 “My book—Bringing It Home: Favorite Recipes from a Life of Adventurous Eating, is a collection of dishes I love making for family and friends.
 Many are ideal for entertaining, something that’s very important this time of year.
 My hope is the book will encourage people to embark on their own cooking and eating adventures,” she says.

-Scroll on for a peek at Gail’s entertaining tips and recipes from her perfectly designed home kitchen.
+Scroll on for a peek at Gail’s entertaining tips and recipes from her perfectly designed kitchen in Brooklyn.

 What’s your must-have entertaining tool?

 Cocktails!
 My guests can always count on having a drink as soon as they arrive.